Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Migrate an Existing Health Plan

-For companies that already offer health coverage and that want to start using Gusto, they can move the existing health insurance plan to manage it in Gusto.
+Companies that already offer health coverage and want to start using Gusto can move the existing health insurance plan to manage it in Gusto.

 Step 3: Set up a 401(k) Plan